MikeXL/brain/README.md

 ### Course 5: Sequence Models
 Furthermore, RNN is here to solve particular set of problems, _speech recognition, music synthesis, translation, NLP_.
+At the time I complete all these courses, this one is not available yet.
+May come back revisit again, or just start reading various frameworks and research papers.

 One more thing I like this course is that the interviews :)
+Deep reinforcement learning

 P.P.S
 To load the source and _boldly_ go